SophistSolutions/Stroika/Documentation/Installing-Required-Tools.md

 ## For MacOS

-- XCode (12 or later, but only tested with 13)
+- XCode (12 or later, but only tested with 13 and 14)
   - install from appstore
   - Then from command line
     - xcode-select –install